Malden Army Airfield Preservation Steering (MAAPS) Committee welcomes your visit! MAAPS honors all

 Please consider volunteering to assist MAAPS in our efforts to preserve the history of the Malden Airbase and educate the general public about Malden's connection to flight training in the 1940's and 1950's.
 Just give us a call at 573-276-2279.
 Thanks!

 THE LEGEND CONTINUES!
 We want to continue to honor and welcome "home" our MAB/AAA friends.
-The August 30, 2013 Luncheon was a huge success in welcoming back the men and women that trained and worked on the Malden Airbase when it was an active Army Air Base and then an active Air Force Training Facility.
-An addition in 2013 was Veteran's Interviews--special thanks to Dr. Frank Nickell and to Tim Heiser who conducted the interviews.
+We are planning an August 29, 2014 Luncheon (Friday before Labor Day Weekend).
+A Remote Control Aircraft demonstration will be from 10:30 am - 11:30 am--come and watch!
+Please RSVP--we love to welcome back the men and women that trained and worked on the Malden Airbase when it was an active Army Air Base and then an active Air Force Training Facility.

 MAAPS (previously a separate non-profit group) has always been supported by the Malden Regional Airport.
 In 2013, MAAPS was reorganized as a Steering Committee under the Airport in order to decrease expenses.
 A SPECIAL THANK YOU goes out to the Malden Airport Board and the City of Malden for taking this additional action to support MAAPS and the various Volunteers to ensure the continued operation of the Military Museum and the Veterans Wall of Honor.